 The next morning Phinney decided it had all been a dream.
 Fourteen years later, Jane Toppan was arrested, and Phinney realized she’d had no dream.

 Two Faces of Jane Toppan

 Jane Toppan got a job at Massachusetts General Hospital, but lost it because she recklessly gave out opiates.
 Nevertheless, doctors recommended her as a private nurse to their wealthy clients.

 Outside of her job she guzzled beer, told dirty jokes, gossiped madly and enjoyed turning her friends against each other.
 But to the doctors and their patients she seemed a highly skilled professional, compassionate and cheerful.

 Nurse Jane Toppan was earning $25 a week when women earned an average of $5 a week.
 She was also getting a sexual thrill, she later admitted, from climbing into bed with her patients as she murdered them.

 She befriended her elderly landlord and his wife, but killed them one by one.
 She later explained they had gotten ‘feeble and fussy’ and ‘old and cranky.’
 Her colleagues in nursing school remembered her saying there was no use keeping old people alive.

 In 1889, 70-year-old Mary McLear fell ill on a visit to Cambridge.
 Her doctor sent Jane Toppan, ‘one of my best nurses,’ to care for her.
 Jane poisoned Mary McLear.

-A month later she killed a close friend so she could take her job at The Theological School.
-She got the job, but it didn't last.
-The administration discovered financial irregularities in the office.
+A month later she killed a close friend with strychnine so she could take her job as dining hall matron at St. John’s Theological School in Cambridge.
+She got the job, but it didn’t last.
+The administration couldn’t ignore complaints of her incompetence and missing money.